 Born in New York, Maria had a perhaps unconventional childhood for a little girl.
 As a child, she learned to take care of adult things which gave emphasis on developing her powerful personality.
-At the age of 25, and with a son of 11, she moved to Los Angeles in order to fulfill her dream, to be a singer.
+At the age of 25, and with a son of 11, she moved to Los Angeles in order to fulfil her dream, to be a singer.

 "No-one would audition me because they didn’t want a female singer".

 Her first attempts were not what she expected, in her own words "nobody auditioned her because they didn't want a female singer".
-Even, she confessed in an interview with Kerrang!, her own band was hesitated to have her join at first - but eventually, she convinced them.
+Even, she confessed in an interview with Kerrang!, her own band hesitant to have her join at first - but eventually, she convinced them.
 Maria showed them that she was more than clear about her own path and the commitment she was taking: not only to be part of a band but also to her own challenges, making it clear to her peers that under no circumstances could be a gender issue.
 It is undeniable that both her talent as a vocalist and her image on stage gave the band an outstanding identity within the heavy metal scene.

-During the live shows of "In This Moment", you can meet many women among the audience, from girls below the age of 10 years to fans in their 70s.
+During the live shows of "In This Moment", you can meet many women in the audience, from girls below the age of 10 years to fans in their 70s.
 In 2019, the group shared tour with two other great bands of the genre, which have women as vocal leaders "Halestorm" and "New Years Day".
 Far from making that a distinction, Maria has spoken out on the importance of equality in the metal scene not only on stage but also off it.
 While her empowered personality and enormous talent carry a huge amount of feminine power, they all become one when in concert.

-Maria's vocal capacity leads her to increase and decrease a lyrical tone in the same verse, a talent rarely seen in artists of the last decade, however singing is not the only artistic factor that this powerful woman has, she is also an aspiring artist/painter who is known by the alias of 'Maria Brink's Wonderland', you can see her work on her website.
+Maria's vocal capacity leads her to increase and decrease a lyrical tone in the same verse, a talent rarely seen in artists of the last decade, however, singing is not the only artistic factor that this powerful woman has, she is also an aspiring artist/painter who is known by the alias of 'Maria Brink's Wonderland', you can see her work on her website.